vmware-tanzu/tanzu-dev-portal/content/tv/talk/198/index.md

 ---
 type: "tv-episode"
-title: "Lessons from 5 years of agile transformation at Jaguar Land Rover, with Mike Skaife - Tanzu Talk"
+title: "Lessons from 5 Years of Agile Transformation at Jaguar Land Rover, with Mike Skaife – Tanzu Talk"
-description: "Lessons from 5 years of agile transformation at Jaguar Land Rover, with Mike Skaife - Tanzu Talk"
+description: "Lessons from 5 Years of Agile Transformation at Jaguar Land Rover, with Mike Skaife – Tanzu Talk"
 episode: "198"
 aliases: ["0198"]
 publishdate: "2020-04-01T00:00:00-07:00"